Slow Cooker Turkey Chili

 Published Aug 18, 2023

 This post may contain affiliate links.
 Please read our disclosure policy.

 Slow Cooker Turkey Chili is a hearty, healthy bowl of goodness that cooks in the slow cooker all day long and is a guaranteed weeknight dinner winner.

 The slow cooker / crockpot is a great tool for cooking chili because its low temperatures and long cook times allow all of the flavors to develop.
-And there's nothing quite as satisfying as coming home to dinner that has cooked all day, is ready to serve, and leaves only one dish to clean.
-It's super and easy and just takes a few minutes to prep.
+And there’s nothing quite as satisfying as coming home to dinner that has cooked all day, is ready to serve, and leaves only one dish to clean.
+It’s super easy and just takes a few minutes to prep.
 This hearty, protein-packed slow cooker turkey chili recipe has been one of my most popular recipes since I first shared it in 2016.

 - Ground Turkey – Slow cooker turkey chili can be made with any ground meat as a substitute.
 Try it with ground beef or ground chicken.
 If you use ground beef or ground pork, drain it well before adding it to the slow cooker.

 - Dried Spices – Use classic dried spices in this chili – chili powder and ground cumin.
 I look for a more mild chili powder so that I can add more spice if I want.
 I love McCormick chili powder which is very mild.

 - Onion and Garlic – Chopped onion and garlic add a lot of flavor as they cook.

 - Sweet Potatoes – These add nutrition and a subtly sweet flavor to the chili.
 They will soften significantly in the slow cooker and will start to sort of melt into the finished dish.